 Sputniks 1, 2, and 3 were launched during the International Geophysical Year, a period lasting from July 1, 1957, to December 31, 1958.
 Details of these satellites are given below.
 The spacecraft known in the West as Sputnik 4, 5, 6, 9, and 10 were announced at the time in Russia as Korabl-Sputnik 1, 2, 3, 4, and 5.
 These were unmanned test launches of the Vostok space capsule which would eventually carry Yuri Gagarin on his historic flight.
 Sputnik 7 and 8 were Venus probes.

 The first spacecraft to be placed in orbit around the Earth.
-A basket-ball-sized (59-centimeter) aluminum sphere, weighing 83.6 kilograms (184 pounds), with four trailing spring-loaded antennae, it carried a small radio beacon that beeped at regular intervals and could verify, by telemetry, exact locations on the Earth's surface.
+A basket-ball-sized (59-centimeter) aluminum sphere, weighing 83.6 kg (184 lb), with four trailing spring-loaded antennae, it carried a small radio beacon that beeped at regular intervals and could verify, by telemetry, exact locations on the Earth's surface.
 It also carried instruments to study the density and temperature of the upper atmosphere and the concentration of electrons in the ionosphere.
-It circled the Earth about every 90 minutes in an elliptical orbit that ranged in altitude from about 228 to 947 kilometers (142 to 588 miles).
+It circled the Earth about every 90 min in an elliptical orbit that ranged in altitude from about 228 to 947 km (142 to 588 mi).
 Sputnik 1 remained in orbit, gradually losing altitude, until January 4, 1958, when it disintegrated upon entering the denser portion of the atmosphere.

 As a technical achievement, Sputnik caught the world's attention and the American public off-guard.
-Its size was much more impressive than the intended 7.7-kilogram (3.5-pound) payload of the American Vanguard satellite.
-In addition, the public feared that the Soviets' ability to launch satellites also translated into the capability to launch ballistic missiles that could carry nuclear weapons from Europe to the U.S.
+Its size was much more impressive than the intended 7.7-kg (3.5-lb) payload of the American Vanguard satellite.
+In addition, the public feared that the Soviets' ability to launch satellites also translated into the capability to launch ballistic missiles that could carry nuclear weapons from Europe to the US.

 The second artificial satellite and the first to carry a passenger – the dog Laika.
 Biological data were returned for approximately a week.
 However, as there was no provision for safe reentry, Laika was put to sleep after a week in space.
 The satellite itself remained in orbit 162 days.